-Without breaking the bank, there are creative ways to refresh this high-use, high-traffic space.
-Start with updating old appliances, applying fresh paint, and consider installing new countertops and cabinets, or differentiate your kitchen with a trendy or modern style backsplash.
-You could revive old flooring with newer tile or vinyl options, and simply upgrading the lighting in your kitchen can brighten up the room and increase your home’s value.
+There are creative ways to refresh this high-use, high-traffic space without breaking the bank.
+Start with updating old appliances, applying fresh paint, and consider installing new countertops and cabinets.
+You can also make your kitchen stand out with a trendy or modern style backsplash.
+Consider reviving old flooring with newer tile or vinyl options, and simply upgrading the lighting in your kitchen can brighten up the room and increase your home’s value.

 Eco-friendly tip: For more return on investment, consider installing a water filtration system in your kitchen to purify the water and lower grocery bills.

 When it comes to homes, bigger space leads to higher values.
-If you have the means, modify your floor plan to an open concept, or add square footage which could be a second bathroom or decent-size bedroom.
+If you have the means, modify your floor plan to an open concept, or add square footage for a second bathroom or additional bedroom.
 Converting an attic or building a deck or a basement are also achievable options for adding living space and value.

 Curb appeal is the deal, so don’t neglect the outside of your house.
 You can increase the value of your home by doing some basic landscaping such as planting trees, shrubs, and flowers, and making sure your grass is lush and green.
 If you can, hire a professional to make some recommendations or to help you beautify your lawn for future inhabitants.

 Eco-friendly tip: Plant shade trees to cut cooling costs and pick plants that require less water and maintenance.

 Increasing the value of your home means giving it the TLC that it needs and the upgrades that buyers want (and will pay more for).
 Accentuate your home’s best and most unique features and let the aesthetic speak for itself.